okkema/worker/README.md

 Miscellaneous functions for:

-- URL safe Base64 encoding and decoding
+- Sanitizing objects by removing unknown values and optionally nulls
-- Sanitizing objects
+- Converting between buffers and strings, with optional Base64 encoding

 ## Usage